corda/corda-docs-portal/content/en/docs/corda-os/4.4/api-vault-query.md

 [VaultQueryTests.kt](https://github.com/corda/corda/blob/release/os/4.4/node/src/test/kotlin/net/corda/node/services/vault/VaultQueryTests.kt)

 {{< note >}}
 Custom contract states that implement the `Queryable` interface may now extend the common schema types `FungiblePersistentState` or, `LinearPersistentState`.
 Previously, all custom contracts extended the root `PersistentState` class and defined repeated mappings of `FungibleAsset` and `LinearState` attributes.
 See `SampleCashSchemaV2` and `DummyLinearStateSchemaV2` as examples.
 {{< /note >}}
-Examples of these `QueryCriteria` objects are presented below for Kotlin and Java.

 {{< note >}}
 When specifying the `ContractType` as a parameterised type to the `QueryCriteria` in Kotlin, queries now include all concrete implementations of that type if this is an interface.
 Previously, it was only possible to query on concrete types (or the universe of all `ContractState`).
 {{< /note >}}

 The Vault Query API leverages the rich semantics of the underlying JPA [Hibernate](https://docs.jboss.org/hibernate/jpa/2.1/api/) based
 [Persistence](api-persistence.md) framework adopted by Corda.

 {{< note >}}
 Permissioning at the database level will be enforced at a later date to ensure authenticated, role-based, read-only access to underlying Corda tables.
 {{< /note >}}

 {{< note >}}
 API’s now provide ease of use calling semantics from both Java and Kotlin.
 However, it should be noted that Java custom queries are significantly more verbose due to the use of reflection fields to reference schema attribute types.
 {{< /note >}}

+### Custom queries in Java

 An example of a custom query in Java is illustrated here:

 ```java